Stanislau-Senkevich/Stanislau-Senkevich/README.md

 ## 📚 About Me

 Ambitious student with fairly complete mathematical base and greate desire to apply knowledge in practice.
-I am looking for a part-time job or traineeship to enrich my knowledge of IT industry and develop my skills in programming.
+I am looking for a job or traineeship to enrich my knowledge of IT industry and develop my skills in programming.

 ## 🛠️ Technologies & Tools